 Where To Stay In Koh Tao for Backpackers?

-Having said that, the biggest concentration of backpacker-friendly accommodation is definitely in the port of Mae Haad and at bustling Sairee beach.
+The biggest concentration of backpacker-friendly accommodation is definitely in the port of Mae Haad and at bustling Sairee beach.
 These places are convenient for onward travel and at the heart of all the action.
-And if you’d like a bit of peace and quiet then just take a look around the outskirts of both settlements, where things are a bit more chilled-out.

 Is Koh Tao Safe?
 Is Koh Tao Really Dangerous?

-Regrettably, in recent years Koh Tao has featured in the news sometimes for the wrong reasons and it would be foolish to suggest that a visit to the island is guaranteed to be risk-free.
-But, even if you are a solo traveler, all that you need to do to ensure a safe and trouble-free visit to Koh Tao is to take a few basic steps, much as you should anywhere that you travel.
+Koh Tao is overall a safe island for tourist.
+All that you need to do to ensure a safe and trouble-free visit to Koh Tao is to take a few basic steps, much as you should anywhere that you travel.

 Can you walk around Koh Tao?